Employers Safety Responsibilities

 - Facilities that are properly maintained and regularly cleaned

-Cleaning rotas should be clearly drawn up and fairly spread the burden across all employees for communal items and areas, while personal things like coffee cups and plates should be washed, dried and put away by the person who used them.
-(Or loaded into the dishwasher, should the workplace have one of these.)
+For the cleaning of communal items and areas, cleaning rotas should be clearly drawn up to fairly spread the burden across all employees.
+Personal items such as coffee cups and plates should be washed, dried, and put away by the person who used them (or loaded into the dishwasher, should the workplace have one of these.)

 Office Hygiene Checklist